IBM/image-recognition-and-information-extraction-from-image-documents/README.md

 ## 3. Text Extraction Using Optical Character Recognition

 [Previous section](#2-classification-of-image-documents) identified application form document among the list of all image documents.
 This section extracts text from the application form document that was identified in the above section.
-The text is then saved as text document on to Object Storage.
+The text is then saved as text document on to Object Storage, that was created in [Part1](https://github.com/IBM/image-classification-using-cnn-and-keras) of this code pattern.

 We will use tesseract OCR for text extraction.
 We need to install tesseract engine on our local machine.
 And so we will run the next notebook on local.
 * [Install Tesseract OCR](https://github.com/tesseract-ocr/tesseract/wiki).
 Follow the instructions according to your system specifications
 * To run the notebook locally, we will install Jupyter notebook on local.
 Refer [this link](http://jupyter.readthedocs.io/en/latest/install.html) for Jupyter installation instructions
 * Download `Convert_Image_to_Text.ipynb` from repo https://github.com/IBM/image-recognition-and-information-extraction-from-image-documents/blob/master/notebooks/ and open it in Jupyter notebook on local machine
 * In the notebook, under section 2.1, update the path of the form document.
-The form document was identified by the previous notebook run.
+The form document was identified by the [step](#2-classification-of-image-documents).

 ![](images/analyze_res1.png)